TheGrapeVineCo/The-GrapeVine-Docs/README.md

 You can see this happened in the screenshots below for the User Stories and Architecture Diagram cards.

-Each task/cards will have a ‘due date’ nominated to ensure we have some idea of priority in our work timeframe of when they should be completed.
+Each task/cards will have a ‘due date’ nominated to ensure we have some idea of priority in our work time frame of when they should be completed.
 Anything that is overdue will change its colour from green to red to alert us.

 As a member of the Trello, I can see where and what my team member have changed on the cards as it displays a red bell notification on my version of trello.
 You can see this below on Trello dated 03_07_22.